Threshold 1 Accelerated Remitter

 Example

 An employer grows beyond the regular-remitter level and is classified by the CRA as a Threshold 1 accelerated remitter.
-Employees may still receive normal pay stubs, but the payroll team now has to remit source deductions on the tighter Threshold 1 cycle rather than waiting for a regular monthly due date.
+Employees may still receive normal pay stubs, but the payroll team now has to split the month into two remitting windows instead of waiting for one monthly due date.

 Common Misunderstandings